-Samarium (153Sm) lexidronam pentasodium.
+samarium (153Sm) lexidronam pentasodium

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you are given this medicine because it contains important information for you.

 - Keep this leaflet.
 You may need to read it again.

-- If you have any further questions, ask your doctor or your pharmacist.
+- If you have any further questions, ask your nuclear medicine doctor who will supervise the procedure.

-- If you get any side effects, talk to your doctor or pharmacist.
+- If you get any side effects, talk to your nuclear medicine doctor.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

 What is in this leaflet: